 \section{Abstract}

 Let $A$ be a finite-dimensional algebra over a field $k$.
-We define $A$ to be $\C$-dichotomic if it has the dichotomy property of the representation type on complexes of projective $A$-modules. $\C$-dichotomy implies the dichotomy properties of representation type on the levels of homotopy category and derived category.
+We define $A$ to be $\C$-dichotomic if it has the dichotomy property of the representation type on the category of certain bounded complexes of projective $A$-modules.
 If $k$ admits a finite separable field extension $K/k$ such that $K$ is algebraically closed, the real number field for example, we prove that $A$ is $\C$-dichotomic.
-As a consequence, the second derived Brauer-Thrall type theorem holds for $A$, i.e., $A$ is either derived discrete or strongly derived unbounded.
+As a consequence, the second derived Brauer-Thrall type theorem holds for $A$, i.e., $A$ is either derived-discrete or strongly derived-unbounded.